rikkimax/twp-d/manuscript/content/variables/primitives.md

 * sizeof
 * init

-Max and min should be pretty straight forward what they do.
+Max and min should be pretty straight forward with what they do.
 Sizeof is an interesting little feature.
 Remember those numbers beside the type listed above?
-Well it return them.
+Well it returns them.
 It is the size that type takes within memory.
 Init on the other hand is not so simple.
 It returns the default initialized version of those values.
 In D atleast for whole numbers this will be 0.
 But for decimal it will be NaN (Not any Number).